 does the money come from for all this?

-is some funding from the Ventura County Sheriff's department.
+is some funding from the Ventura County Sheriff's Office.
 This

 goes towards the team's significant expenses for equipment such as

 ropes, rescue hardware, stretchers, medical and trauma treatment

 equipment, and so forth.
 This is insufficient to cover expenses.

 grant applications require significant effort and account for a

 major portion of the team's funds for purchasing vehicles and

 you get paid?